 If the Design-Build Team is re-allocating the dollar values assigned to activities, it shall include for the Engineer's review a list of the activities affected by the revision, a list of any new activities added or deleted, and the difference in dollar value assigned to each activity.
 For changed Work where the dollar value is disputed, the Design-Build Team shall assign dollar values to its work activities as directed by the Engineer, but shall include the designation "D-C" at the beginning of the activity's description for each activity affected by the change.
-For changes settled through a Supplemental Agreement, the Design-Build Team shall assign the agreed dollar amount among the new or existing activities, and shall include the designation SA# (where # represents the number of the Supplemental Agreement) at the beginning of the activity's description for each activity affected by the change.
+For changes settled through a Supplemental Agreement, the Design-Build Team shall include the designation SA# (where # represents the number of the Supplemental Agreement) at the beginning of the activity's description for each activities, and shall include the designation SA# (where # represents the number of the Supplemental Agreement) at the beginning of the activity's description for each activity affected by the change.